openshift/hypershift/ignition-server/README.md

 i.e a token is active a total of 11 hours, 5.5 main and then 5.5 in the rotated spot.

+### Token Deletion

+Token secrets and the associated tokens are revoked/deleted immediately when the corresponding nodePool is deleted.

+When a NodePool is upgraded or goes through a config change, a new token secret is created that corresponds to the updated config value and the old token secret is marked with an expiration date by the NodePool controller.
+Once the expiration date has passed: the old token secret is deleted and the associated tokens are revoked.
+This strategy is done to allow in flight provisions that occurred in proximity to the nodePool upgrade to complete.

 ## Ignition provider
 An interface to be implemented to produce a valid ignition payload out of a given release/config pair.